 Would you like to change how your form behaves based on what the user selects or enters into a field?
 Conditional logic allows you to change what the user sees in your forms, what notification email gets sent out, and more.

-In this tutorial, we’ll introduce you to conditional logic in WPForms.
+This tutorial will introduce you to conditional logic in WPForms.

 Basic Conditional Logic

+Now that conditional logic has been enabled, you should see a few dropdowns to set your condition rule.
 Here are the questions you’ll need to consider when filling in these dropdowns: